jlaura/jlaura.github.com/ref.md

  *  Atkins, D. (2003).
 Revolutionizing science and engineering through cyberinfrastructure: Re- port of the National Science Foundation blue-ribbon advisory panel on cyberinfrastructure.
  *  Clematis, A., Mineter, M., and Marciano, R. (2003).
 High performance computing with geographical data.
 Parallel Computing, 29:1275–1279.
  *  Goodchild, M. (1993).
 The State of GIS for Environmental Problem Solving.
 In Goodchild, M., Parks, B., and Steyaert, L., editors, Environmental Modeling with GIS, pages 8–15.
 Oxford University Press, New York, New York, USA.
+ *  **Healey, R., Dowers, S., Gittings, B., and Mineter, M., editors (1998).
+Parallel Processing Algorithms for GIS.
+Taylor and Francis, Bristol, P.A.**
  *  Rey, S. (2009).
 Show me the code: spatial analysis and open source.
 Journal of Geographical Systems, pages 191–207.
+ *  **Sawyer, M. (1998).
+The software environment and standardisation initiatives.
+In Healey, R., Dowers, S., Gittings, B., and Mineter, M., editors, Parallel Processing Algorithms for GIS, chapter 3, pages 34–57.
+Taylor and Francis, Bristol, P.A.**
  *  Wang, S. and Armstrong, M. P. (2005).
 A theory of the spatial computational domain.
 In Proceedings of the 8th International Conference on GeoComputation.
  *  Wang, S. and Armstrong, M. P. (2009).
 A theoretical approach to the use of cyberinfrastructure in geographical analysis.
 International Journal of Geographical Information Science, 23(2):169–193.
  *  Yang, C., Li, W., Xie, J., and Zhou, B. (2008).
 Distributed geospatial information processing: sharing distributed geospatial resources to support Digital Earth.
 International Journal of Digital Earth, 1(3):259–278.